-If you are a starting a vegetable garden for the first-time, you've come to the right place.
-The information here comes from lots of experience, and can help you avoid the most common mistakes that beginners make.
-Follow the Seven Steps to Starting a Vegetable Garden below, and you will grow a beautiful vegetable garden - no matter how big or small your space - your very first year.
+If you are a starting a vegetable garden for the first-time, you've come to the right place!
+There is plenty of guidance here to help you get started on the right foot.
+This page is a quick, big-picture overview of some things you'll be doing the first year so you'll know what to expect and where to find help if you need it.
+By following the Seven Steps to Starting a Vegetable Garden below you can grow a beautiful vegetable garden - no matter how big or small your space - your very first year.

-Vegetable gardening is a great way to help the earth and support your health at the same time.
-But I won't kid you - it takes some work and investment the first year.
-But the rewards are so worth it!
+Starting a vegetable garden does take some work and investment the first year, but the rewards are so worth it!
 Once you start caring for little plants, watching them grow, knowing that they are going to provide you and your family with the healthiest, tastiest food possible... you'll be hooked.

 Don't skip this step!
 Starting a vegetable garden begins indoors, with a piece of paper and a pencil.
 (There are fancy programs out there to help you make a beautiful plan, but truthfully you don't need them.)
 Think about your outdoor space, and choose an area that gets at least 8 hours of full sun a day.

-You can do a fancy vegetable garden layout like circle beds or raised beds (which are very popular), but for your first year I would recommend starting simply.
+You may be tempted to do a fancy vegetable garden layout like circle beds or a keyhole garden, but for your first year I would recommend starting simply with one or two wide in-ground beds or raised beds, which are very popular.
 If you have only a patio or balcony, then container vegetable gardening is for you!

 Some plants need full sun all day, and some tolerate a little shade.
 Look at the chart in the vegetable garden layout article that shows which is which, and draw your plan accordingly.

-Narrow row gardening has pretty much become a thing of the past , because wide beds are a much more efficient use of space.
+Narrow row gardening has pretty much become a thing of the past now, because wide beds are a much more efficient use of space and water.
 Draw out on paper where your bed(s) will go, with each bed being 3 or 4 feet wide so you can reach to the middle without stepping on the bed.
 If you're making more than one bed, give yourself an 18 inch wide path in between for walking and wheelbarrow access.

 And a serious suggestion: start small - you'll be much more satisfied with a small garden that is well cared-for and weeded, than a big tilled plot full of weeds in August.
 Expand or do fancy shaped beds next year.
 Keep it simple at first.